Saturday, November 28, 2020

 Ricotta Veg and Herbs and Sausage, Ready for Tomorrow

-After all the prep is complete, Ann and I make a run to the wine store to pick up a case of local Pinot that has come in as well as to look for a bottle of Barolo to accompany our lasagna.
+After all the prep was complete, Ann and I made a run to the wine store to pick up a case of local Pinot that has come in as well as to look for a bottle of Barolo to accompany our lasagna.
 We drink local Pinot all the time, but for this special meal, we want to drink our splurge wine, Nebbiolo.
 If we could afford it, we would have a cellar full of Gaja Barbaresco.
-We can't and rarely can we even pop for a good bottle of Barolo, but for Thanksgiving, we take the plunge.
+We cannot and rarely can we even pop for a good bottle of Barolo, but for Thanksgiving, we take the plunge.

 And that's it.
 That's all the prep that I can do in advance, spread over four days.
 Tomorrow, I have to make gravy and mix it with the turkey, cook the sausage with the mushrooms and make a thick béchamel, and par-cook the lasagne.
 After that, Ann and I will assemble the lasagna and put it in the oven.